bootstrapworld/data-management/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: er1c456

 ---
+**Link to comment, if any**
+If you created a comment in one of our spreadsheets, click on the menu inside of the comment and select "get link to this comment".

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]